apache/doris/docs/en/extending-doris/datax.md

     This directory is the code directory of doriswriter, and this part of the code should be in the Doris code base.

     The help doc can be found in `doriswriter/doc`

 2. `init_env.sh`

     The script mainly performs the following steps:

     1. Git clone the DataX code base to the local
     2. Softlink the `doriswriter/` directory to `DataX/doriswriter`.
     3. Add `<module>doriswriter</module>` to the original `DataX/pom.xml`
     4. Change httpclient version from 4.5 to 4.5.13 in DataX/core/pom.xml

         > httpclient v4.5 can not handle redirect 307 correctly.

     After that, developers can enter `DataX/` for development.
 And the changes in the `DataX/doriswriter` directory will be reflected in the `doriswriter/` directory, which is convenient for developers to submit code.

 ### How to build

 1. Run `init_env.sh`
-2. Modify code of doriswriter in `DataX/doriswriter`
+2. Modify code of doriswriter in `DataX/doriswriter` if you need.
 3. Build doriswriter

     1. Build doriswriter along:

         `mvn clean install -pl plugin-rdbms-util,doriswriter -DskipTests`